Learning Dynamics from Infrequent Output Measurements for Uncertainty-Aware Optimal Control: Conclusion

 \section{Conclusion}

 This paper presents a method for uncertainty-aware optimal control of nonlinear continuous-time systems from infrequent and noisy output measurements.
-A prior over the dynamics in state-space representation is updated using a marginal Metropolis--Hastings sampler, and the resulting samples are used to formulate a scenario optimal control problem.
-A numerical case study on glucose regulation demonstrates the effectiveness and robustness of the approach.
+A prior over the dynamics in state-space representation is updated using a Metropolis--Hastings sampler, and the resulting samples are used to formulate a scenario optimal control problem.
+Relevant directions for future work include the derivation of formal probabilistic guarantees of constraint satisfaction and the incorporation of process noise in the continuous-time dynamics, which would require numerical approximations of the stochastic state transitions between measurement times to generalize the MH sampler to a particle marginal MH scheme.